Looking for trip planning information? Try the sidebar on the left or click here.

 Blair is one of five Outdoor and Environmental Education Centres in the Waterloo Region District School Board.
-The property is 10 hectares of field, forest and wetlands with Blair Creek – a Class 1 cold water stream – as its focal point both aesthetically and ecologically.
+The property is 10 hectares of field, forest and wetland and features Blair Creek, a Class 1 cold water stream, as its focal point both aesthetically and ecologically.

 Nathan Mantey, OCT

 Outdoor Education Specialist

 Focusing primarily on grades 4 through 7, Blair programs cover a range of curriculum topics.
 In Grade 4 Habitat Comparisons, students undertake an adventure through a variety of natural spaces, making observations about plants, animals and abiotic factors.
 In the orienteering program, students practice compass use and improve their map skills as they complete indoor and outdoor orienteering challenges.
 The Grade 6 Biodiversity program provides opportunities for student to classify pond invertebrates using a light microscope, as well as capture and study a variety of insects and other field invertebrates.
 In winter, students from Primary and Junior divisions connect with winter birds and may get the chance to hand feed Black-capped chickadees!
 Grade 7 students have the opportunity to apply their studies of ecological interactions to a stream ecosystem, using dip nets to collect and observe aquatic wildlife.
 In 2018-19 Blair will be offering social studies programs focusing on past and present issues facing First Nations communities in Canada.